Health management and Biosecurity

-Watch the video below where pig333.com show do and don’ts when it come to on on-farm entry.
+Watch the video below where pig333.com show does and don’ts when it comes to on-farm entry.

 On-farm deliveries of feed and equipment

-Any delivery of goods to the farm should be done without the arriving trucks, feed or equipment compromises the health and biosecurity of the farm.
+Any delivery of goods to the farm should be done without the arriving trucks, feed or equipment compromising the health and biosecurity of the farm.

 Transport of pigs

-Swine transports pose a risk to on-farm health why any arriving swine transports must be empty, thoroughly cleaned, and disinfected before arrival to the perimeter.
+Swine transports pose a risk to on-farm health so any arriving swine transports must be empty, thoroughly cleaned, and disinfected before arrival at the perimeter.